 - The 802.1X port-based authentication is currently supported only in point-to-point configurations, that is, with a single supplicant connected to an 802.1X-enabled switch port. - 802.1X authentication is not supported on ISL ports or on any port that is part of a trunk. - When 802.1X is enabled, a port has to be in the authorized state before any other Layer 2 feature can be operationally enabled.
 For example, the STG state of a port is operationally disabled while the port is in the unauthorized state. - The 802.1X supplicant capability is not supported.
 Therefore, none of its ports can successfully connect to an 802.1X-enabled port of another device, such as another switch, that acts as an authenticator, unless access control on the remote port is disabled or is configured in forced-authorized mode.
-For example, if a GbESM is connected to another GbESM, and if 802.1X is enabled on both switches, the two connected ports must be configured in force-authorized mode. - The 802.1X standard has optional provisions for supporting dynamic virtual LAN assignment via RADIUS tunnelling attributes, for example, Tunnel-Type (=VLAN), Tunnel-Medium-Type (=802), and Tunnel-Private-Group-ID (=VLAN id).
-These attributes are not supported and might affect 802.1X operations.
-Other unsupported attributes include Service-Type, Session-Timeout, and Termination-Action. - RADIUS accounting service for 802.1X-authenticated devices or users is not supported. - Configuration changes performed using SNMP and the standard 802.1X MIB will take effect immediately.
+For example, if a VFSM is connected to another VFSM, and if 802.1X is enabled on both switches, the two connected ports must be configured in force-authorized mode. - Unsupported 802.1X attributes include Service-Type, Session-Timeout, and Termination-Action. - RADIUS accounting service for 802.1X-authenticated devices or users is not currently supported. - Configuration changes performed using SNMP and the standard 802.1X MIB will take effect immediately.